Skip to content

 3. Click uploads > upload.

-4. On the Upload Item page, click the Choose File button and select the AccessControl.interceptor file located in the AccessControlInterceptor/target folder in the directory where you unzipped the sample in Step 1 above.
+4. On the Upload Item page, click the Choose File and select the AccessControl.interceptor file located in the AccessControlInterceptor/target folder in the directory where you unzipped the sample in Step 1 above.

 Verify the result